-The Fanatec GT2 European Series is governed by the FIA International Sporting Code and its appendices (hereinafter "the Code"), the International Series General Prescriptions, the GT2 Technical Regulations and the present Sporting Regulations specific to the Series, as well as clarifications and bulletins issued by the SRO Sporting Board during the season in accordance with Article 2.1.
+The Fanatec GT2 European Series powered by Pirelli is governed by the FIA International Sporting Code and its appendices (hereinafter "the Code"), the International Series General Prescriptions, the GT2 Technical Regulations and the present Sporting Regulations specific to the Series, as well as clarifications and bulletins issued by the SRO Sporting Board during the season in accordance with Article 2.1.

-SRO Motorsports Group (hereinafter referred to as "the Promoter"), will organise the Fanatec GT2 European Series (hereinafter "the Series") reserved for GT2 cars homologated by the RACB.
+SRO Motorsports Group (hereinafter referred to as "the Promoter"), will organise the Fanatec GT2 European Series powered by Pirelli (hereinafter "the Series") reserved for GT2 cars homologated by the RACB.

-The Series comprises one title of Fanatec GT2 European Series Winner for Drivers, which will be awarded in both the Pro-Am and Am categories.
+The Series comprises one title of Fanatec GT2 European Series powered by Pirelli Winner for Drivers, which will be awarded in both the Pro-Am and Am categories, and one title of Fanatec GT2 European Series powered by Pirelli Winner for Teams, which will be awarded in both the Pro-Am and Am categories.